ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Google LLC.

 Recruiter screen

 30-minute call covering your background, motivations, and a few high-level behavioral questions.
-Low pressure but sets the tone.
+Low pressure but sets the tone for the whole loop.

 Technical phone screen

 45 minutes of live coding in a shared editor.
-Expect LeetCode-medium difficulty, and be ready to walk through your reasoning.
+Expect LeetCode-medium difficulty, and be ready to walk through your reasoning out loud throughout.

 Virtual onsite (4–5 rounds)

 A mix of coding, systems design, and 1–2 Googleyness/behavioral rounds.
-Each 45 minutes with a different interviewer.
+Each is 45 minutes with a different interviewer scoring you against a shared rubric.

 Common Google behavioral interview questions

-These are the types of questions you'll face in Google's Googleyness round.
-ScreenReady generates realistic variations of these for each mock session.
+These are representative of the questions you'll face in Google's Googleyness and general behavioral rounds.
+ScreenReady generates realistic variations tailored to your specific role.

 Tips for Google behavioral interviews